Science, Math, and Relevant Technology

 Contributing to the underrepresentation of women in these fields are persistent stereotypes that girls are not good at or aren’t interested in STEM.
 It is critically important that these stereotypes are dispelled and other obstacles that get in girls’ way are removed.
 Simply opening the doors will not work.
 Girls deserve supportive, experiential, all-girl environments where they feel invited and encouraged to join the fun of discovering the world around them and where they can prove to themselves that they do like and can be good at STEM.
 Such a foundation will be key to girls persisting in STEM education and preparing for lucrative STEM careers that most of them would otherwise never consider.
 It will also be important to girls discovering that they can excel in STEM courses and careers.

-- Girls Dig ItSM: Girls ages 12 to 14 build their analytical and interpretive skills while they work alongside archaeologists, making exciting discoveries that unveil the past and present of their communities and their culture.
+- Girls Dig It: Girls ages 12 to 14 build their analytical and interpretive skills while they work alongside archeologists, making exciting discoveries that unveil the past and present of their communities and their culture.

 - Thinking SMART: This program links girls ages 12 to 14 with professionals (particularly women) in the STEM fields.
 These "SMART Partners" help plan and deliver the program, encouraging girls to think like scientists by thinking with scientists.